 Taking your dog to Denmark from a non-EU country also requires the dog (or cat) to be vaccinated for rabies at least 21 days before traveling to Denmark.

 When you arrive in Denmark with your dog, enter customs and request a pet inspection.
-Danish customs personnel will help you with the process and will check the dog's (or cat's) papers.
+Danish customs personnel will help you with the process and will check the dog's papers.

 Tip for Booking Your Dog's Flight

-When you book your flights to Denmark, don't forget to notify your airline that you wish to take your cat or dog to Denmark with you.
-They will check for room and there will be a one-way charge.
+When you book your flights to Denmark, don't forget to notify your airline that you wish to take your dog to Denmark with you.
+They will check for space and there will be a one-way charge.
 (If you wish to sedate your pet for the trip, ask whether the airline's animal transportation rules allow this.)